tektoncd/pipeline/docs/developers/tracing.md

 The configmap `config/config-tracing.yaml` contains the configuration for tracing.
 It contains the following fields:

 * enabled: Set this to true to enable tracing
 * endpoint: API endpoint for jaeger collector to send the traces.
 By default the endpoint is configured to be `http://jaeger-collector.jaeger.svc.cluster.local:14268/api/traces`.
+It also support gRPC protocal endpoint, for example: `grpc://otlp-collector:4318`
 * credentialsSecret: Name of the secret which contains `username` and `password` to authenticate against the endpoint